“I want to do something splendid…

 My memory serves that I wrote my first lengthy story during Thanksgiving break of Kindergarten, secretly scrawling away inside a special journal with a purple LePen in hand–treasured gifts from a dear friend presented to me on my sixth birthday two weeks before the holiday.
 Over thirty years later, I’m still collecting and recording, writing and rewriting, filling journals and Word pages to boot.
 Sadly, The Le Pen has been replaced by a Dr. Grip due to acquired tendonitis in my right hand from all the years of writing.
 Nevertheless, the writing is getting done and that’s all that matters now.
 Currently, I’m writing my first book in the creative nonfiction genre, yet still enjoy crafting poetry, almost daily journal entries, and children’s stories.

-The largest part of my day is spent as a devoted wife to “The Husband” and stay-at-home mother to my three children including: “The Girl” (our adopted daughter), “The Boy” (our biological son), and “Baby Girl” (our biological daughter).
+The largest part of my day is spent as a devoted wife to “The Husband” and stay-at-home mother to my four children including: “The Girl” (our adopted daughter), “The Boy”, “Baby Girl”, and “Baby Boy.”
 For most of my married life, I have struggled with infertility and sadly, we have lost six children by miscarriage.
 For most of my life, I’ve suffered from Endometriosis, Adenomyosis, and fibroids, to name a few trials.
 My whole family has been touched by cancer and too many untimely deaths.
 Because of these physical trials and more, it seems as if I’ve forever been on a journey toward natural healing–to restore the body, mind and heart.
 Writing is part of my healing and therapeutic path.

 My Catholic faith reminds me that we all have a cross to bear, and we can do so joyously if we look for the meaning in it all.
 So in turn, I strive to make each day better, not focusing on the “me” in my sufferings, but allowing them to transform the pain into meaning for myself, gaining the experience to help others along their way, and perhaps gently leading me beyond this immediate life when it is my time to be called.